-)-- The Humane Party today announced its first annual American Abolition Day celebration.
-This announcement coincides with the 150th anniversary of ratification of the 13th Amendment to the United States Constitution, which amendment was ratified on December 6th, 1865.
-The 13th Amendment abolished human slavery throughout the United States of America.
+The Humane Party today announced its first annual American Abolition Day celebration.
+This announcement coincides with the 150th anniversary of ratification of the 13th Amendment to the United States Constitution.
+The Humane Party also today published the final text of the American Primate Emancipation (“APE”) Amendment.

 In observance of American Abolition Day, the Humane Party also today published the final text of the American Primate Emancipation (“APE”) Amendment.
 This proposed Constitutional amendment buttresses the pre-existing provisions of 13th Amendment through addition of new substantive and procedural protections.
 Specifically, the APE Amendment:

 - eliminates the 13th Amendment's exception for criminal cases